NRCC-SDC/Product-Overview/README.md

 ## Screenshot of Legacy Front-End

-I created the server endpoints and generated the database records you see rendered below.
+I created the Express routes and generated the database records you see rendered below.

 ![Screenshot](https://github.com/NRCC-SDC/Product-Overview/blob/master/legacy-front-end.png)